-If you are teaching on modules starting in 2021-22, the instructions below will walk you through how to set these up.
+If you are teaching on modules starting in 2022-23, the instructions below will guide you through how to set these up.

 - To keep your course hidden from students while it is under construction, go to Course Management > Edit course settings and under ‘course visibility’ in the General section you can choose the option to ‘Hide’ the course.
 Don’t forget to scroll to the bottom of the page and click on Save and display to enable these changes.

 - Please contact the TEL Team at firstname.lastname@example.org if you need any assistance or you are unsure which course to activate.
 It is difficult to rectify mistakes after a course has been activated.

 Before the start of each academic year, we need information about which credit bearing modules require corresponding spaces in Moodle.
 We use a system called Moodle Modules to capture this information.
 Moodle Modules is a web application which allows us to gather information about which credit bearing modules require corresponding spaces in our Learning Management System, Moodle.
 In other words, it lets you tell us whether or not you want a module space setup in Moodle.
 It’s clever too!
 It knows who you are and who the students taking your module are, so it will automatically make sure all participants, whether staff or student, have access to the module spaces they need.

 To access Moodle Modules, go to the Moodle homepage, click on Staff and select Moodle Modules from the drop down menu.

 Please note: Module Directors should take responsibility for making your module selections in Moodle; otherwise you will be without a Moodle course for the start of the academic year, 2022/23.

 Step 1: Log in to Moodle Modules (https://intranet.yorksj.ac.uk/moodlemodules2022-23/) with your YSJ username and password.